Best practices for using OAuth and cookies in browser based apps

 Consider API Driven Cookie Issuing

 The OWASP recommendations includes defense in depth measures to protect against CSRF, in addition to using same-site cookies.
 When developing single page applications, a convenient place to manage these concerns is in an API gateway, in order to keep the security plumbing out of your application code.
-The token handler overview describes this approach, with the following end-to-end flow:
+The token handler design overview describes this approach, with the following end-to-end flow:

 The end-to-end flow in the Token Handler Pattern